Child Protection Enquiries - Section 47 Children Act 1989

 Where Children's social care have concluded that an initial child protection conference is not required but professionals in other agencies remain seriously concerned about the safety of a child, these professionals should seek further discussion with the social worker, their manager and/or the nominated safeguarding children adviser.
 The concerns, discussion and any agreements made should be recorded in each agency's files.

 If concerns remain, the professional should discuss with a designated/named/lead person or senior manager in their agency and the agency may formally request that Children's social care convene an initial child protection conference.
-Children's social care should convene a conference where one or more professionals, supported by a senior manager/named or designated professional requests one.If the matter remains unresolved the Conflict Resolution Policy should be used.
+Children's social care should convene a conference where one or more professionals, supported by a senior manager/named or designated professional requests one.If the matter remains unresolved the Dispute Resolution Protocol should be used.

 From when Children's social care receive a referral or identify a concern of risk of significant harm to a child: